padraigUCSD/cse110-w21-group31/specs/onboarding.md

 If you change the appearance of the application and a visual diff test fails, you can regenerate the reference screenshot by removing it from cypress/snapshots/visual-diff.spec.js/, then running `npm run cypress:headless` to regenerate it.
 Manually verify that the screenshot looks correct then commit it to the repo.

+## Documentation

+Please document all public functions (especially those in controllers) following standard [JSDoc](https://jsdoc.app/) conventions.
+Documentation is rendered to HTML and deployed to https://padraigucsd.github.io/cse110-w21-group31/docs/ on each merge to master.

 ## Continuous Integration

 All pull requests and merges to master are run against our CI pipeline.